Not a Member?

 syncope / Early / Incidence not known

 Ocrelizumab: (Moderate) Administer all non-live vaccines at least 2 weeks before ocrelizumab initiation, whenever possible.
 Ocrelizumab may interfere with the effectiveness of non-live virus vaccines.
 Attenuated antibody responses to tetanus toxoid-containing vaccine, pneumococcal polysaccharide and pneumococcal conjugate vaccines, and seasonal influenza vaccine were observed in patients exposed to ocrelizumab at the time of vaccination during an open-label study.
 Infants born to mothers exposed to ocrelizumab during pregnancy may receive non-live vaccines as indicated before B-cell recovery; however, consider assessing the immune response to the vaccine.
 ACIP recommends that patients receiving any vaccination during immunosuppressive therapy or in the 2 weeks prior to starting therapy should be considered unimmunized and should be revaccinated a minimum of 3 months after discontinuation of therapy.
 Passive immunoprophylaxis with immune globulins may be indicated for immunocompromised persons instead of, or in addition to, vaccination.
 Ofatumumab: (Major) Administer all needed non-live vaccines according to immunization guidelines at least 2 weeks before initiation of ofatumumab.
 Ofatumumab may interfere with the effectiveness of inactivated vaccines due to its actions, which cause B-cell depletion.
 Satralizumab: (Major) Administer all non-live vaccines according to immunization guidelines at least 2 weeks before initiation of satralizumab.
-Siponimod: (Moderate) Administer all non-live vaccines at least 4 weeks before siponimod initiation, whenever possible.
-Vaccines may be less effective if given during siponimod treatment and for 1 month after discontinuation of siponimod treatment.
+Siponimod: (Moderate) Administer all non-live vaccines at least 2 weeks before siponimod initiation, whenever possible.
+Vaccines may be less effective if given during siponimod treatment.
+Patients should be considered unimmunized if vaccinated within a 14-day period before starting immunosuppresive therapy or during immunosuppressive therapy, and should they be revaccinated at least 3 months after therapy is discontinued if immune competence is restored.

 Meningococcal disease is a result of an invasive infection by Neisseria meningitis; the five main N. meningitis serogroups responsible for meningococcal disease are A, B, C, Y, and W-135.
 Vaccination with meningococcal group B vaccine, recombinant provides protection against invasive meningococcal disease caused by serogroup B. Neisserial adhesin A (NadA), Neisserial Heparin Binding Antigen (NHBA), factor H binding protein (fHBP), and PorA P1.4 (present in outer membrane vesicles [OMV]) are meningococcal surface proteins which contribute to the ability of the bacterium to cause disease.
 There are 2 immunologically distinct fHBP subfamilies, A and B. The Trumenba vaccine is composed of two recombinant factor H binding protein (fHBP) variants from serogroup B, one from fHBP subfamily A and one from subfamily B. The Bexsero vaccine is composed of NadA, NHBA, fHBP, and PorA P1.4.
 Immunization with the vaccines induces complement-mediated antibody dependent killing of N. meningitides.
 The vaccines provide bactericidal activity against serogroup B meningococci; however, vaccine efficacy depends on the antigenic similarity of the bacterial and vaccine antigens, as well as the amount of antigen expressed on the surface of the invading N. meningitides.